facebookresearch/Mephisto/mephisto/README.md

     ```
 or simply embed that command into your docker-compose entrypoint script.

-2. Launch a new TaskRun (instead of `examples/simple_static_task` here specify path to your own Task code; `HYDRA_FULL_ERROR=1` is optional and prints out detailed error info)
+2. Launch a new TaskRun (instead of `examples/simple_static_task` below specify path to your own Task code; `HYDRA_FULL_ERROR=1` is optional and prints out detailed error info)

     ```shell
     docker-compose -f docker/docker-compose.dev.yml run \
         --build \
         --rm mephisto_dc \
         rm -rf /mephisto/tmp && \
-        HYDRA_FULL_ERROR=1 python /mephisto/examples/simple_static_task/static_test_prolific_script.py
+        HYDRA_FULL_ERROR=1 python /mephisto/examples/simple_static_task/run_task.py
     ```

   This TaskRun script will spin up an EC2 server, upload your React Task App to it, and create a Study on Prolific.
 Now all eligible workers will see your Task Units (with links poiting to EC2 server) on Prolific, and can complete it.

 3. Leave the Task running in the console until all worker submissions are received.
 If TaskRun was interrupted, you can restart it using the same commands.
 After all submissions are received, the Architect will automatically shut down actiive TaskRun.

----

-## Process results

-Final steps of reviewing worker submissions and exporting the results will be same as described under sample Mephisto project runs.
+4. Now you are ready to review, and then download, your Task results.